 Thankfully most of the time the names of columns make it clear what the overlap is.
 Modern databases have a tendency to even use the exact same column name.

 The danger of this method is if you miss.
-To check which columns have been joined click on the join you have just created.
-Power BI will highlight the two joined columns
+To check which columns have been joined let your mouse hover over the line you have just created.
+Power BI will highlight the two joined columns:

-The 1 means that CategoryID only has unique values whilst the * means EventCategoryID has duplicates (ie more than one Event can be in the same Category).
+The 1 means that CategoryID only has unique values while the * means EventCategoryID has duplicates (ie more than one event can be in the same category).

 How daft, there was another table we wanted from that excel document!
 Not to worry - there is a shortcut to reconnect to the file.
 Find Recent Sources on the home tab.

 Connect to previous sources quickly without the hassle of all the browsing!